HieuNguyenTrong/HieuNg.github.io/about.md

 I received a bachelor’s degree in Software Engineering from Le Quy Don Technical University, Hanoi, Vietnam in 2015.
 I worked as a mobile developer in NTT Data Company, Vietnam for one year.
-In 2016, I joined Dongguk University.
+In 2016, I joined Dongguk University as a Master student in Multimedia Engineering of Dongguk University.
+During my Master course, my main research interests are Mobile Application Development, Game AI, Computer Vision, Deep Learning and Machine Learning.
+In August, 2018, I graduated my Master course.

 ### More Information

-I'm currently a Master student in Multimedia Engineering of Dongguk University.
+Since August, 2018 until now, I am working at an Anti-Drone company as a Computer Vision Researcher in Seoul,Korea.
-During my Master study, my main research interests are Mobile Application Development, Game AI, Image Processing, Computer Vision and Machine Learning.
+My main research are Mobile Application Development, Computer Vision, Deep Learning and Machine Learning.

 ### Contact me